Mohamed-Algharabawy17/JavaScript-Labs/README.md

 Happy coding!

-Feel free to replace placeholders such as `your-username` and add specific details to each lab's README file.
+Feel free to replace placeholders such as `Mohamed-Algharabawy17` and add specific details to each lab's README file.